Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 2 - Create a file named exec.cmd file:

-    call setvars.cmd
+    rem Call setvars.cmd, to load the variables created by vshadow.exe. call setvars.cmd

-    mklink /d c:\snapshot\ %shadow_device_1%\
+    rem Create the symbolc link to the snapshot. mklink /d c:\snapshot\ %shadow_device_1%\

-    rclone sync c:\snapshot\data\ dest:data
+    rem Run rclone with the source as c:\snapshot\data\, not c:\data\. rclone sync c:\snapshot\data\ dest:data

+    rem Delete the symbolc link.
     rmdir c:\snapshot\ /q

 That is all it takes to create a shadow mount.